h00lig4n/argocd-envsubst/README.md

 *Disclaimer*: I take no responsibility for offending GitOps purests.

 ArgoCD ConfigManagementPlugin has two functions:
-1. Replacing variables in kubernetes yaml manifest files.
+1. Replacing environment variables in kubernetes yaml manifest files.
 2. Reading in external manifest yaml files to be synchonized with an application.

+It will run on ArgoCD Application sync.

 ## Configuration
 This plugin will run on all yaml files (note I forgot to add .yml) in an ArgoCD Application as Discovery is used.